jakobringler/blog/content/notes/ML Sketching.md

 The following paragraphs are copied 1:1 from the [[notes/ML Groom Deformer|ML Groom Deformer]] project page.

-We can also control all the parameters of the network (called hyperparameters for some obscure ml reason).
+We can control all the parameters of the network (called hyperparameters for some obscure ml reason).

 The most important ones are:
 - Uniform Hidden Layers (how big is our network in width)